 In its first meeting, the ICG completed a proposed charter and scope for itself, talked about a timeline for the transition and communication needs, and worked on the ICG's internal organisation and participation.

-The meeting minutes and recordings are available at (URL) and draft charter and timeline are at (URL) and (URL).
+The meeting minutes and recordings are available at (URL) and draft charter and draft timeline to meet the deadline derived from the NTIA announcement are at (URL) and (URL).
 In the coming days and weeks the ICG will be starting its dialogue with Internet communities.